SaadAttieh/agent_lite/readme.md

 from pydantic import BaseModel, Field from zoneinfo import ZoneInfo

-from agent_lite.core import BaseTool, InMemmoryChatHistory, UnlimitedMemory from agent_lite.core.agent import Agent
+from agent_lite.core import BaseTool, InMemoryChatHistory, UnlimitedMemory from agent_lite.core.agent import Agent

 # now we choose some specific implementations, in this case the OpenAILLM